 Research + teaching

-As a qualitative sociologist of education, Eve L. Ewing studies racism and social inequality, and the impact of these social structures on American public schools and the lived experiences of young people.
-She is a Provost's Postdoctoral Scholar at the University of Chicago School of Social Service Administration through academic year 2017-2018; in 2018 she will assume the title of Assistant Professor.
-She earned her doctorate from the Harvard Graduate School of Education, where her dissertation, "Shuttered Schools in the Black Metropolis: Race, History, and Discourse on Chicago’s South Side," explored the context of the 2013 public school closures in Chicago, and the relationship between such closures and the structural history of race and racism in Chicago's Bronzeville community.
-She received the 2016 Distinguished Dissertation Award from the American Educational Research Association (social contexts division).
-Currently, she is developing this study into a book-length manuscript, When the Bell Stops Ringing: Race, History and Discourse amid Chicago's School Closures, which is forthcoming from the University of Chicago Press in 2018.
-She is also a fellow at the Center for Race, Politics, and Culture at the University of Chicago and a Civic Media Fellow at the Annenberg Innovation Lab at the University of Southern California.
+As a qualitative sociologist of education, Eve L. Ewing studies racism and inequality, and the impact of these social structures on American public schools and the lived experiences of young people.
+She is an assistant professor at the University of Chicago School of Social Service Administration.
+She earned her doctorate from the Harvard Graduate School of Education, where she was co-chaired the Harvard Educational Review and her dissertation received the 2016 Distinguished Dissertation Award from the American Educational Research Association (social contexts division).
+Her book Ghosts in the Schoolyard: Racism and School Closings on Chicago's South Side is forthcoming from the University of Chicago Press in October 2018.
+She is also a fellow at the Center for the Study of Race, Politics, and Culture at the University of Chicago and a senior fellow at the Center for Race, Politics, and Culture at the University of Chicago and a Civic Media Fellow at the Annenberg Innovation Lab at the University of Southern California.

 For more information on courses and past and current research, visit her University of Chicago faculty page.

 Racism + Educational Inequality in the Lives of African-American Youth (Harvard University)

 Education + Social Policy (Wellesley College)